Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

 # 5.5 ms ± 105 µs per loop on a 2020 Macbook Pro.
 ```

+??? note "Caching predictions"
+    `modelkit` also allows you to use prediction caching (using Redis, or Python native caches) to improve computation times when the same items are seen over and over

+## Additional features

-### Testing
+### Tests

-So far, more or less complex rules have been designed.
+So far the tokenizer is relatively simple, but it is always useful to test your code.

-Modelkit allows you to add tests right next to your class definition to serve as documentation, in addition to ensuring everything behaves as intended.
+`modelkit` encourages you to add test cases alongside the `Model` class definition to ensure that it behaves as intended, and serve as documentation.

 ```python
 import modelkit